paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Try testing that component in isolation.

-By contrast, a custom asset approach would be more like:
+A custom asset approach would be more like:

 ```C#
 [SerializeField] PlayerManager;